-Prerequisite: BUAD 420 Rotation: Even Academic Year: Fall or Arranged is on the taxation of corporations.
+Rotation: Even Academic Year: Fall or Arranged This course is a continuation of BUAD 420.
+The primary emphasis is on the taxation of corporations.
 The course provides a detailed examination and application of the Canadian tax law from economic, legal, and administrative points of view as it affects the business enterprise.